jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2e-article-1.md

 The division would probably be very different in different circumstances.
 This kind of tax might affect the house-dweller and the ground owner very unequally.

-71 The inequality of this tax on the owners of ground-rents would come from the accidental inequality of this division between tenant and ground owner.
+{{< s v="71" >}}  The inequality of this tax on the owners of ground-rents would come from the accidental inequality of this division between tenant and ground owner.

-Its inequality of this tax on the tenants would arise from= the inequality of this division, and the lifestyle cost
+Its inequality of this tax on the tenants would arise from:
+- the inequality of this division, and
+- the lifestyle cost

 The proportion of the house-rent to the cost of living varies with the tenant's wealth.
-    It is highest in the wealthiest state and lowest in the poorest state.
+- It is highest in the wealthiest state and lowest in the poorest state.

 Basic necessities make up the main expence of the poor.
 Most of their little revenue is spent on getting food.

 Luxuries make up the main expence of the rich.

     A magnificent house embellishes all their other luxuries.
     A tax on house-rents would fall heaviest on the rich.
     This inequality is reasonable.

 It is reasonable that the rich should contribute to the public expence more than in proportion to their revenue.

-72 The house rents resemble land rents, but is essentially different in one respect.
+{{< s v="72" >}} The house rents resemble land rents, but is essentially different in one respect.

 Land rents are paid for their productive use.
 House rents are paid for their unproductive use.
 Neither the house nor its ground produce anything.

 The house rent must be paid from some other source of revenue independent from the house.
 A tax on house rents falls on the tenants.
 It must be paid from their revenue whether from wages, profits, or land rent.